jrsharp/pcd68/README.md

 ![Render of FRST Computer's Model 1 Computer](doc/Model1Render.png)

-PCD-68 is a Motorola 68000-based (m68k) virtual retro computer -- that is, it is a new computer personal computer specification implemented in software that emulates real hardware from the past.
-It resembles familiar, real hardware from the late 80s/early 90s, as it draws inspiration from the original Macintosh and Canon Cat, as well as more modern 68k-based homebrew machines.
+PCD-68 is a Motorola 68000-based (m68k) virtual retro computer -- that is, it is a new personal computer specification implemented in software that emulates real hardware from the past.
+It resembles familiar, real hardware from the late 80s/early 90s, as it draws inspiration from the original Macintosh, Canon Cat, and Palm Pilot as well as more modern 68k-based homebrew machines.

 _In time, it will also power the hardware pictured above._

-_An initial demo is live on [JonSharp.net](https://jonsharp.net) now_
+_An interactive demo is live on [JonSharp.net](https://jonsharp.net) now_

 ## Project Brief